Michelle Obama Speaks Out Regarding Kamala Harris Being Named Joe Biden’s Running Mate

 In 2019, Harris started her own presidential campaign but eventually pulled out due to insufficient funding.
 She will now have a second chance to partake in what is sure to be a dramatic election season.

 As The Inquisitr previously reported, Harris was among a few different individuals that were considered for the role.
-Other names that were discussed as potential candidates included Elizabeth Warren, Amy Klobuchar, and Gretchen Whitmer.
+Other names discussed as potential candidates included Elizabeth Warren, Amy Klobuchar, and Gretchen Whitmer.
 It was known for months that Biden would be picking a female.